12th Annual H2O Conference May 27-29, 2014 Catamaran Resort Hotel on Mission Bay San Diego, California

-The conference organizers wish to thank our sponsors and exhibitors for helping to underwrite the costs of this year’s conference..
+The conference organizers wish to thank our sponsors and exhibitors for helping to underwrite the costs of the 2014 conference, as well as previous conferences.

 Student Poster Session

-The Headwaters to Ocean (H20) Conference revived the Student Poster Session for the 2014 conference.
+A Student Poster Session was held during the 2014 conference.
 Abstracts received focused on coastal management and science issues.
 The Student Poster Session provided an avenue for students studying coastal science to gain experience in presenting their research in a professional setting.
-Posters were judged by professional attendees during the first conference reception on May 27, 2014 and the Outstanding Student Presentation Award was given to Taylor Debevec from the Bren School of Environmental Science and Management at UCSB during the second conference reception on May 28, 2014.
+Posters were judged by professional attendees and the Outstanding Student Presentation Award was given to Taylor Debevec from the Bren School of Environmental Science and Management at UCSB.
 The criteria used for judging can be found here: Outstanding Student Presentation Award judging form as a guide.

 Navigating in Rough Seas: Planning and Facilitating Collaborative Meetings